 This is the second installment in my tale of our visit to Capon Springs.
 Read about our first day there.

-Our second full day at Capon Springs Resort dawned golden and a bit cooler.
-Morning began with the usual serenade via the speakers in the trees, a soundtrack that included an instrumental version of the song “Beautiful Dreamer”.
+Our second full day at Capon Springs Resort dawned goldenly and a bit cooler.
+The morning began with the usual serenade via the speakers in the trees, a soundtrack that included an instrumental version of the song “Beautiful Dreamer”.
 We were more punctual this morning and arrived early at the flagpole in front of the Main House where every day a different child can sign up to raise the flag to the recorded strains of the national anthem.
 I was a bit bemused by the solemn ceremony of it all, but the little girl who raised it that morning beamed as her parents snapped photos and the rest of us stood at attention, our hands over our hearts.
 It is no surprise that residential flagpoles are dotted around people’s houses so they too can fly the American flag.
 There is a lot of pride.

 Capon Springs is a place of easy companionship, and while the younger children fished Tommy played disc golf with the father of the family that was staying downstairs from us.
 Since he has only daughters, all of whom were fishing, and since Tommy was at that moment without the company his father, the two of them were quite happy with some masculine company.
 And my arm, which was still sore from the previous day’s perpetual rounds of ping-pong, badminton, and shuffleboard, was grateful for the break.
 When Teddy led his group of young adventurers to the shale pit where we had spent so much time the previous day, I slipped away and wandered around the peaceful grounds snapping pictures.